homearanya/active-escapes/src/pages/tours/ampthitheatre-slackpacker.md

   - heading: Accommodation
     description:
       - 1 Night at Cavern Berg Hotel - Northern Drakensberg Valley
-      - 2 Nights at Witsieshook Mountain Lodge
+      - 2 Nights at Witsieshoek Mountain Lodge
   - heading: Logistic Support
     description:
       - 'This is a fully-catered trail, sleeping in comfortable lodges with bedding provided – you need only bring your clothes.'
-      - '* Guide for first 2 days but self-guided on 3rd day (easy descent).
-A guide can be arranged for the 3rd day if required.'
+      - 'Guide for first 2 days but self-guided on 3rd day (easy descent).'
       - '* Optional: Porter-supported option'
   - heading: Group Size
     description:
       - Possible from 1 person.
 No maximum, but 12 persons max / per guide.
   - heading: Pricing
     description:
-      - 'On a group of 6 persons: From R4,200 or R6,200/pp – dependent on accom and catering options selected.'
+      - 'R4,200 or R6,200/pp (based on 6 persons) – dependent on accom and catering options selected.'
 # Subject of the email on "book now" button
 emailSubject: Amphitheatre Hike Enquiry – PP Enquire Now
 # overview tab on tour page